Tokyo University of Social Welfare

 - School of Education

-- The Japanese Interpretation Course aims to train international students to acquire proficiency in the Japanese language and communication in order to work in the business and Japanese teaching fields as interpreters, translators and teachers.
+- The Japanese Teaching Course aims to train international students to acquire proficiency in the Japanese language and communication in order to work in the business and Japanese teaching fields as interpreters, translators and teachers.
 We also have ordinary courses in which international students learn with Japanese students, and they are able to obtain teaching certificates.

 - School of Social Welfare